-The Rivers Wye and Usk are both designated as Special Areas of Conservation (SACs) for their water quality, but in recent years the water quality has deteriorated significantly.
-This is due to a complex range of issues, including sewage releases into the rivers and phosphates and nitrates entering the rivers as a result of agricultural activity.
+Pollution can come from many sources and can affect every habitat and ecosystem.
+One of the most significant ecological issues in Monmouthshire currently is the state of our rivers as a result of pollution.
 Excess nutrients in rivers cause a process called eutrophication, where algal blooms reduce light and oxygen levels, killing fish and other species.

-NRW are responsible for monitoring the condition of SAC sites in Wales, including nutrients in rivers.
-The targets were tightened in 2020 as a result of evidence that nutrients had a negative impact on riverine ecology at much lower levels than originally thought.
+River monitoring targets for phosphates were tightened in 2020 as a result of evidence that nutrients had a negative impact on riverine ecology at much lower levels than originally thought.
 Additionally, the impact of climate change on rivers (warmer water temperatures and lower water levels) is similar to nutrient enrichment, so the tighter targets were also necessary to counteract the impacts of climate change.